Shragenator/TUT-tower-defense-issue-tracker/README.md

 **Welcome to the Issue Tracker for Turnt Up Tower Defense**

-Note that this is not a place to have discussions about the game.
-Our discord is a great place for that!
+Note that the best place to have active discussions with the community regarding the game.
 This issue tracker is for reporting unintended behavior in the webapp and game as a whole, or suggest specific improvements which would alleviate an issue.

 *Guidelines for reporting a bug:*